lukso-network/tools-lsp-factory/docs/classes/lsp4-digital-asset-metadata.md

 LSP4DigitalAssetMetadata.uploadMetadata(lsp4Metadata, uploadOptions?);
 ```

-Uploads the [LSP4 Digital Asset Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md) to the desired endpoint.
-This can be an `https` URL either pointing to
+Upload and processes passed images and assets and uploads the [LSP4 Digital Asset Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md) to IPFS.
-a public, centralized storage endpoint or an IPFS Node / Cluster.

-Will upload and process passed images.

 Available as a static or non-static function callable on an instance of `LSPFactory`.

-If used on an `LSPFactory` instance the `uploadOptions` passed to LSPFactory on instantiation will used if none are passed as second parameter of the `uploadMetadata` function.
+If used on an `LSPFactory` instance the `uploadOptions` passed to LSPFactory on instantiation will used if `uploadOptions` are not specified in the function call.

 #### Parameters